 - Proofpoint leverages a distributed security monitoring infrastructure to monitor for and alert on security incidents.

-- Proofpoint’s information security program undergoes an annual third-party audit for the Availability, Confidentiality, and Security trust services principles.
+- Proofpoint’s information security program undergoes an annual SOC 2 Type II audit for the Availability, Confidentiality, and Security trust services principles.